How Long Does it Take to Detox from Oxycodone Withdrawal?

 Tapering / Medication-Assisted Treatment

-Oxycodone detox is commonly conducted using either a tapering method, or medication-assisted treatment, also known as MAT.
-Tapering is when a doctor reduces a patient’s oxycodone doses gradually over time to prevent withdrawal symptoms, and to lower the risk for relapse and other health complications.
+Oxycodone detox is commonly conducted using either a tapering method or medication-assisted treatment, also known as MAT.
+Tapering is when a doctor reduces a patient’s oxycodone doses gradually over time to prevent withdrawal symptoms and to lower the risk for relapse and other health complications.
 MAT is similar to tapering, but replaces oxycodone with medications that mimic the effects of oxycodone and carry a far lower risk for addiction.

-Tapering and MAT can last for up to several weeks or months, based on the doctor’s tapering schedule.
+Tapering and MAT can last up to several weeks or months, based on the doctor’s tapering schedule.
 In most cases, those dependent on high doses of oxycodone often take the longest to detox from oxycodone using tapering and MAT.

 MAT can help you overcome drug abuse for good.
 Get the treatment you need today!